 5. Put the jars on cookie sheet into the oven.
 Turn on the oven light which provides a low heat to ferment the yogurt.
 Close the door and leave overnight.
 In the morning, put jars into the fridge and allow to cool for a couple of hours to stop the fermentation process.
 You now have homemade yogurt!
 When my kids were young, they enjoyed toppings such as blueberries, honey, strawberries, etc.”

 I let them sit in the oven overnight for about 9 hours, and then cool in the fridge for about 3 or 4 hours.
-Our kids and myself like vanilla flavoured yogurt as well as sweetened.
-When step #2 is just about complete, I add the sugar and vanilla, stir it in well then continue with the rest of the recipe.
+Our kids like vanilla flavoured yogurt; When step #2 is just about complete, I add the sugar and vanilla, stir it in well then continue with the rest of the recipe.

 The Danone Greek yogurt I bought was all used up with 3 yogurt batches.
 No yogurt starter went to waste.
-My next batch will be my own starter yogurt.
+The next batches will be my own starter yogurt!
+You can also freeze the yogurt starter.
+Divide it to the amounts required to make a new batch.

-Update: here is a very informative article about the starter yogurt.
-A good read from a friend on Waves of Change.
+Here is a very informative article about the starter yogurt.
+A good read from a friend on Waves of Change via Facebook.

 Our family has been out of homemade play-doh for a little while now.
 The kids ask when I can make some more.
 Today, I decided to make some and I had a last minute inspirational idea.
 Natural dyes.
 Turmeric, coffee and berry juice.
 I did not research into any other ideas yet, but these items I had on hand.
 I would have loved to use beet juice, but I did not have any.
 Next shopping trip I will pick some up.
 I can even prepare the beets and freeze the juice.
 Ice cube tray will do very nicely to get a good amount.